lc-acm/graphics-book-like-material/2-FPT-Functions.md

 # Chapter 2: FPT Functions

 The FPT graphics functions will be new for most of you.
-FPT stands for "Freshman Programming Toolkit" and is Jeff's version of a graphics library that allows us to draw graphics on most operating systems in C. If you need help downloading FPT to your personal computer, visit [FPT Tutorial](https://github.com/lc-acm/fpt)
+FPT stands for "Freshman Programming Toolkit" and is Jeff's version of a graphics library that allows us to draw graphics on most operating systems in C. If you need help downloading FPT to your personal computer, visit [FPT Set-Up Tutorial](https://github.com/lc-acm/fpt)

 ## Setting up a window